hyhugh/vim-easyescape-plus/README.md

 ```
 Make Escape Great Again!

-Special thanks to (Yichao Zhou) the aurther of original vim-easyescape.
+Special thanks to (Yichao Zhou) the author of original vim-easyescape.

 As you can see from the project name, this project is actually based on vim-easyescape and i modified the plugin a lot according to my personal preferences.
 Since I modified a lot, I release this as a seperate plugin.